Recorded Music Market 2018 Stream Engine

 Companies and brands mentioned in this report: Apple, CD Baby, Sony Music, Tencent Music Entertainment, Tunecore, Universal Music Group, Warner Music Group

-Methodological XXX All revenue values referenced in this report are in USD with all conversions from local currencies calculated taking the average quarterly exchange rate for each quarter of the year.
-No constant currency values are used in this XXX Independent revenue is measured on a distribution basis, not an ownership basis.
+Methodological All revenue values referenced in this report are in USD with all conversions from local currencies calculated taking the average quarterly exchange rate for each quarter of the year.
+No constant currency values are used in this Independent revenue is measured on a distribution basis, not an ownership basis.
 Therefore, independent revenue that is distributed via a major record label or a wholly owned major label distributor will appear in the revenue of the respective major record label.